Engage in Open Science

 "The idea behind Open Science is to allow scientific information, data and outputs to be more widely accessible (Open Access) and more reliably harnessed (Open Data) with the active engagement of all the stakeholders (Open to Society)" UNESCO 2021

 Funders are increasingly requiring data sharing or open access publications to facilitate open science.
 One example is the NIH's Public Access Policy, which requires that peer-reviewed final manuscripts of articles, arising from NIH-funded research, be deposited in PubMed Central.
-NIH will require data management and sharing plans starting in January 2023.
+Likewise to promote the sharing of scientific data, NIH’s new Data Management and Sharing (DMS) Policy, which went into effect on January 25, 2023, requires investigators applying for NIH funding to submit a data management and sharing plan.

 See the resources and FAQs below or reach out to us for help at medical-librarian@duke.edu.